-EcoGather furthers the original intent behind higher education, “to advance the collective good,” noted Sterling College President Matthew Derr.
+EcoGather furthers the original intent behind higher education, “to advance the common local good,” noted Sterling College President Matthew Derr.
 He said the EcoGather platform will serve individuals and communities that might not otherwise benefit from any higher education resources, “much less those that are designed to foster our relationship with the natural world and address the effects of climate change.”
 During President Derr’s tenure at Sterling, the college has redoubled its commitment to its mission and has been the recipient of record levels of funding from donors who are committed to its unique programs of study and work.

-“EcoGather will convert distance learning into place-based education, transform individualized and industrialized online education into community-focused education, and turn virtual classrooms into interactive social action networks,” said EcoGather lead and Dean of Professional Education Philip Ackerman-Leist.
-“In grappling with the multiple scales of our individual and collective ecological and social dilemmas, it will be ideal to see course participants form tight communities, those communities combining into networks, and those networks inspiring movements.”
+EcoGather will convert distance learning into place-based education, transform individualized and industrialized online education into community-focused education, and turn virtual classrooms into interactive social action networks.
+In grappling with the multiple scales of our individual and collective ecological and social dilemmas, it will be ideal to see course participants form tight communities, those communities combining into networks, and those networks inspiring movements.

-“In Fleming’s famous words, ‘Large-scale problems do not require large-scale solutions, they require small-scale solutions within a large-scale framework.’
-EcoGather is exactly that, a global network in support of the great diversity of local conversations, solutions and indeed celebrations that will be necessary as we come to terms with the unravelling of the global market economy, and rediscover our dependence on nature, community, place and play,” said Chamberlin, who is a consulting scholar at Sterling College and will serve as an advisor to EcoGather.
+“In Fleming’s words, ‘Large-scale problems do not require large-scale solutions, they require small-scale solutions within a large-scale framework,’” said Chamberlin, co-leader of “Surviving the Future,” and a consulting scholar at Sterling College.
+“EcoGather is exactly that,” he continued, “a global network in support of the great diversity of local conversations, solutions and indeed celebrations that will be necessary as we come to terms with the unravelling of the global market economy, and rediscover our dependence on nature, community, place and play.”

-While small colleges nationwide have been struggling––or closing—Sterling College continues to expand its reach by way of a ten-year strategic plan which calls for collaborations and partnerships with a broad range of organizations.
+While small colleges in Vermont and nationwide have been struggling––or closing—Sterling College continues to expand its reach by way of a ten-year strategic plan which calls for collaborations and partnerships with a broad range of organizations.
 Last year, supported by a generous grant from the NoVo Foundation, the college launched the Wendell Berry Farming Program, a no-tuition, place-based farming program with The Berry Center in Henry County, KY.
 Sterling also recently expanded its School of the New American Farmstead to offer professional certifications in the fields of regenerative farming and artisanal food production.

-For more information about EcoGather, the upcoming “Surviving the Future” online course, and Sterling College, please visit https://sterlingcollege.edu/course/surviving-the-future-2020/.
+For more information about EcoGather, the upcoming “Surviving the Future” online course, and Sterling College, please visit https://www.sterlingcollege.edu/course/surviving-the-future-2020/.